 What is the RACI matrix and how does it help teams?

-The RACI matrix is a framework that defines and documents roles within a team for any given project or goal.
+The RACI matrix is a framework that defines and documents roles within a team for any project or goal.
 RACI stands for Responsible, Accountable, Consulted, and Informed.
-By clearly assigning these roles, teams can eliminate common roadblocks, foster accountability, and ensure everyone understands their responsibilities, leading to more effective collaboration and project success.
+By assigning these roles and documenting responsibilities, teams can eliminate common roadblocks, foster accountability, and find a clear path toward their goals.
 Source

-What common problems does the RACI matrix solve for teams?
+What problems does the RACI matrix solve for teams?

-The RACI matrix addresses issues such as lack of role clarity, duplication of work, and pieces of work not fitting together.
-By defining who is responsible, accountable, consulted, and informed for each task, teams can avoid confusion, reduce wasted effort, and ensure all project components align seamlessly.
+The RACI matrix addresses lack of role clarity, duplication of work, poor communication, and misaligned project pieces.
+It helps teams define responsibilities, avoid wasted effort, and ensure all parts of a project fit together seamlessly.
 Source

-To create a RACI chart, break down your project into steps, list stakeholders, assign RACI roles for each step, ensure every task has at least one responsible person and only one accountable person, and share the chart with the team for discussion and buy-in.
+To create a RACI chart, break down your project into steps, list stakeholders, assign RACI roles for each step, ensure every task has at least one Responsible and only one Accountable, resolve conflicts, and share the chart with the team for discussion and buy-in.
 Source

 What are best practices for using the RACI framework?

-Is the RACI framework enough to solve all teamwork challenges?
+Is the RACI matrix enough to solve all teamwork challenges?

 How does role clarity impact team engagement?